 Entry into college, university or other higher education institutions, prison or military service provides an opportunity to check an individual's immunisation history.
-Those who have not received two doses of MMR should be offered appropriate MMR immunisation.
+Those who have not received 2 doses of MMR should be offered appropriate MMR immunisation.

 Pre-conceptual care, antenatal and post-natal checks provide an opportunity to assess MMR status.
-Individuals who have not received two doses of MMR at an appropriate interval should be offered pre- or post-natal MMR immunisation.
-Pregnancy should be avoided for at least 1 month following vaccination.
+Individuals who have not received 2 doses of MMR at an appropriate interval should be offered pre-or post-natal MMR immunisation.
+Pregnancy should be avoided for at least one month following vaccination.
+Postpartum women who received a blood transfusion around the time of delivery and require rubella protection may experience an inhibited antibody response, due to interference from passively acquired rubella antibodies.
+A repeat dose of MMR is advised at a minimum interval of 3 months post transfusion.
+As per the Duration of treatment section, this PGD may be used to repeat the dose.

 Children and adults coming from abroad may not have been immunised against measles, mumps and rubella.
 Unless there is a reliable history of appropriate immunisation, individuals should be assumed to be unimmunised.
+See Chapter 11 for more information.
+Individuals aged 18 months and over who have not received MMR, or who received a dose of measles-containing vaccine before the age of one should receive 2 doses at least one month apart.
+An individual who has already received one dose of MMR since their first birthday should receive a second dose to ensure that they are protected.

-Post Exposure
+Post exposure

 Antibody responses to the rubella and mumps components of MMR vaccine do not develop soon enough to provide effective prophylaxis after exposure to these infections.
 However, as vaccine-induced measles antibody develops more rapidly than that following natural infection, MMR vaccine should be used to protect susceptible contacts from suspected measles.
-To be effective against this exposure, vaccine must be administered very promptly, ideally within three days.
+To be effective against this exposure, vaccine must be administered very promptly and ideally within 3 days.

-Even where it is too late to provide effective post-exposure prophylaxis with MMR, the vaccine can provide protection against future exposure to all three infections.
+Even where it is too late to provide effective post-exposure prophylaxis with MMR, the vaccine can provide protection against future exposure to all 3 infections.
 Therefore, contact with suspected measles, mumps or rubella provides a good opportunity to offer MMR vaccine to previously unvaccinated individuals.

-Continued over page Special considerations / additional information (continued) If the individual is already incubating measles, mumps or rubella, MMR vaccination will not exacerbate the symptoms.
+If the individual is already incubating measles, mumps or rubella, MMR vaccination will not exacerbate the symptoms.
 In these circumstances, individuals should be advised that a measles, mumps or rubella-like illness occurring shortly after vaccination is likely to be due to natural infection.

 Immunoglobulin may be indicated for contacts of measles who are infants, immunosuppressed or pregnant.
-Provision of immunoglobulin is not covered by this PGD.
+Provision of immunoglobulin is not covered by this PGD (see National Measles Guidelines for eligibility).